Littlest15/Small-Fan-Array-Wind-Tunnel-FAWT-Team-5/README.md

 # Electrical Inputs

-Included in this repository is a spreadsheet showing which GP pins each fan is connected to for each of the 4 Raspberry Pi Pico 2's used to control the 36 fans.
+Included in this repository is a spreadsheet (Pico.xlsx) showing which GP pins each fan is connected to for each of the 4 Raspberry Pi Pico 2's used to control the 36 fans.
 Each Pico's number is labeled next to them on the interior walls of the fan array.